dfe-analytical-services/dfeR/README.md

 ### Scope

-This package is open to all of DfE and anything we think could be useful to other programmers and analysts can be contributed, with the exception of R Shiny specific functions.
-We are also developing the [dfeshiny](https://github.com/dfe-analytical-services/dfeshiny) package, and expect any functions specific to public facing R Shiny dashboards will live there.
+This package is open to all of DfE and anything we think could be useful to other programmers and analysts can be contributed.

-Functionality is expected to focus around the following:
+Functionality for `dfeR` is expected to focus around the following:

 1. DfE specific formatting
 2. Working with Microsoft SQL Databases